danielemaddaluno/pyjel/README.md

 5. Click `Deploy`

 ## Test Locally
 You can test locally:
-1. with a WSGI running:
+ - with a WSGI running:
    ```bash
    gunicorn wsgi:application
    ```
-2. with a ASGI running (bypassing the WSGI):
+ - otherwise with a ASGI running (bypassing the WSGI):
    ```bash
    uvicorn app.app:app
    ```